 Forklift trucks are most commonly used in manufacturing and warehouses.
 They are used to move materials around small distances.
 Although they are extremely useful pieces of equipment, they can pose serious dangers not only to the people operating them, but also to those around the area too.
 On average, forklift accidents account for up to 25% of workplace transport accidents.
 Someone requires hospital treatment from an accident involving a forklift truck every single day in the UK.

 A forklift accident can result in very serious injuries.
 If you have experienced an accident at work as a result of a forklift truck, we have a dedicated team of serious injury solicitors who have expertise and a track record of success in this area.

-All forklift accident claims are handled on a no win no fee basis so there’s no financial risk to you.
+All forklift accident compensation claims are handled on a no win no fee basis so there’s no financial risk to you.
 Remember, your employer cannot dismiss you for making a claim.
 By law, all employers must have insurance to cover them for accidents in the workplace.
 If your claim is successful, it is the insurance company who will pay your compensation and not your employee.

 The term forklift truck not only includes the trucks themselves, but can also include reach trucks, which are used to lift and lower items from high stacks or shelving, and stand up trucks, which are operated by drivers standing on the truck to control and steer them.